tomsoderlund/toms-guidebooks/Graphics/Blender 3D.md

 ### Cursor and Grid

 - Reset Cursor: Shift-C
-- Ctrl+Drag in transformation handle to snap-to (Magnet button).
+- ⌘+Drag in transformation handle to snap-to (Magnet button).
 - Shift-S: Snap to Cursor/Grid
 - Shift-Tab: Snap to Grid